 Major/Program Requirements and Footnotes

-- One fitness and wellness course (any PE 100-level course).
+- One fitness and wellness course (any Health and Exercise Studies 100-level course).

-- One additional credit hour of PE activity courses.
+- One additional credit hour of Health and Exercise Studies activity courses.

-HUMANITIES – 6 credits to be selected in two different disciplines (two different course prefixes) from the approved GEP Humanities list.
+HUMANITIES – Six (6) credits to be selected in two different disciplines (two different course prefixes) from the approved GEP Humanities list.

-SOCIAL SCIENCES – 3 credits to be selected in a discipline other than economics from the approved GEP Social Sciences list.
-EC 205 taken as part of the Major requirements satisfies 3 credit hours of the 6 credit hours needed to fulfill the GEP Social Sciences requirement.
+SOCIAL SCIENCES – Three (3) credits to be selected in a discipline other than economics from the approved GEP Social Sciences list.
+EC 205 taken as part of the Major requirements satisfies three (3) credit hours of the six (6) credit hours needed to fulfill the GEP Social Sciences requirement.

-ADDITIONAL BREADTH – 3 credits to be selected from the approved GEP Humanities, Social Sciences or Visual and Performing Arts lists.
+ADDITIONAL BREADTH – Three (3) credits to be selected from the approved GEP Humanities, Social Sciences or Visual and Performing Arts lists.

-INTERDISCIPLINARY PERSPECTIVES – 5 credits to be selected from the approved GEP Interdisciplinary Perspectives list.
-Ethics course taken as part of the Major requirements satisfies 3 credit hours of the 5-6 credit hours needed to fulfill the GEP Interdisciplinary Perspectives requirement.
+INTERDISCIPLINARY PERSPECTIVES – Five (5) credits to be selected from the approved GEP Interdisciplinary Perspectives list.
+Ethics course taken as part of the Major requirements satisfies three (3) credit hours of the five to six (5-6) credit hours needed to fulfill the GEP Interdisciplinary Perspectives requirement.

-Co-requisites: U.S. Diversity and Global Knowledge co-requisites must be satisfied to complete the General Education requirements.
-Choose course(s) that are identified on the approved GEP course lists as meeting the U.S. Diversity and Global Knowledge co-requisites.
+U.S. DIVERSITY AND GLOBAL KNOWLEDGE co-requisites must be satisfied to complete the General Education requirements.
+Choose the course(s) that are identified on the approved GEP course lists as meeting the U.S. Diversity and Global Knowledge co-requisites.